 I wholeheartedly love my Amazon Echo and have gifted this brilliant device to several family members.

-You can search for tickets, check for flight times and delays, schedule a ride share, and so much more.
+With an Echo, you can search for tickets, check for flight times and delays, schedule a ride share, and so much more.

 Alexa, what time does my flight leave?